Of the programs tracked by Down Payment Resource, for example, 69% offer down payment assistance.

 - Government-sponsored enterprises.
-Fannie Mae and Freddie Mac, which set the rules for mortgages nationwide, both offer programs allowing eligible buyers to put down as little as 3% of the purchase price.
+Fannie Mae and Freddie Mac, which set the rules for mortgages nationwide, offer programs allowing eligible buyers to put down as little as 3% of the purchase price.
 That's even lower than FHA (low-down).

 But those aren't the only options.
 Too often, buyers neglect to look for help locally, which may offer even better assistance.